-Firstly, having a product that you can easily 1) and a product that has a good 2) behind it.
-Secondly, that th ne person who's actually giving the sales presentation of can engage with their 3) in a credible fashion, can

-- clearly and can demonstrate the features and 4) of ery 5) and easy-to understand way.
+Firstly, having ng a product that you can easily 1) . and a product that has a good 2) behind it.
+Secondly, that th ne person who's actually giving the sales presentati on can engage with their 3) in a credible fashion, can clearly and can demonstrate the features and 4) of ery 5) and easy-to understand way.

-d complete these notes.
+complete these notes.

 You need to know:

 • the product 1)

-can or can't 2)
+an or can't 2)

 • when the product is or isn't 3)

 4. Listen to the thi rd part and answer these questions.

-products easy to sell on TV?
+1 Why are beauty p roducts easy to sell on TV?

-2 Which type of pro oduct is difficult to sell, and why?
+duct is difficult to sell, and why?

-5. Listen to this e extract from part three and replace the eight mistakes in the

-with what Sue Leeson actually says.

-- ny successful product areas.
-One of our most successful is beauty.

-well on TV for two reasons.
-First of all, each beauty brand has a

-d it, and we can really bring life to the brand and to the sales pitch

-story in a very attractive way.

-And secondl ly, each product is very easy to present.
-So if it's a skincare

-product, like a mo isturiser, we can show how to apply it, the quantity to apply in

-order to give the best effects.
-Finally, we add another layer to our product

-presentation in that we always invite the expert behind that product to tell the story.
+We have man Beauty works so we terrific story behind through telling that And secondly product, like a more order to give the presentation in that stract from part three and replace the eight mistakes in the ith what Sue Leeson actually says.
+The successful product areas.
+One of our most successful is beauty at it, and we can really bring life to the brand and to the sales pitch story in a very attractive way.
+The story in a very attractive way was a sturiser, we can show how to apply it, the quantity to apply it best effects.
+Finally, we add another layer to our product we always invite the expert behind that product to tell the story.

-6. Listen to the fir nal part.
+nal part.
 If customers want to buy a skin product, what four

-things can they see e on the QVC website?
+unings can they see on the QVC website?

-7. Listen to part fo our and find words that mean the following.
+7. Listen to part fo ur and find words that mean the following.

 1 on the Internet 0

 2 changed a

 3 terrific f

 4 chance 0

 5 product i

 6 picture i

 7 catalogue r